Bill and Will's Synth

 Parts

-Will and I have developed two a parts-lists / bill-of-materials-es in the form of XL spreadsheets - one for the stock 480 per MOTM 2.0 - and another for the 480R mods based on the parts list on Richard Brewster's Site and our own figuring.
+Will and I have developed two parts-lists / bill-of-materials-es in the form of XL spreadsheets - one for the stock 480 per MOTM 2.0 - and another for the 480R mods based on the parts list on Richard Brewster's Site and our own figuring.

 Click here to download the 480 XL spreadsheet (apx.
 250K).